 Upon successful completion, students will have the knowledge and skills to:

-- Identify, explain and apply the principles of corporations law covered in the course;
+- Synthesise and apply the fundamental principles of corporations law.

-- Access, use, interpret and apply complex statutory material to resolve corporate law problems and issues;
+- Research, interpret and apply complex statutory material to solve corporations law problems.

-- Select and apply a range of approaches to written and oral communication, and apply the critical thinking required to bring about solutions to complex corporate law problems; and
+- Select and apply a range of approaches to written or oral communication, and apply the critical thinking required to bring about solutions to complex corporate law problems.

 This course is a prerequisite for Takeovers and Securities Industry Law and Bankruptcy and Insolvency.
 Corporations Law is normally taken in either third or fourth year of a combined degree.